PUNCH-Cyber/stoq/README.md

 ### Installation Script

-If using Ubuntu, Redhat, or CentOS, installation of the core framework and plugins can be installed utilzing the installation script provided with the framework.::
+If using Ubuntu, Redhat 7, or CentOS, installation of the core framework and plugins can be installed utilizing the installation script provided with the framework.::

     git clone https://github.com/PUNCH-Cyber/stoq.git